Everyone knows that magnets are needed in electroacoustic equipment such as speakers, speakers, and headphones, then

 - The greater the magnetic flux density (magnetic induction intensity) B, the relatively lower Q value of the total quality factor of the speaker.

-Q value (qualityfactor) refers to a group of parameters of the horn damping coefficient, where Qms is the damping of the mechanical system, which reflects the absorption and consumption of energy in the movement of the horn components.
+Q value (qualityfactor) refers to a group of parameters of the speaker damping coefficient, where Qms is the damping of the mechanical system, which reflects the absorption and consumption of energy in the movement of the speaker components.
 Qes is the damping of the power system, which is mainly reflected in the power consumption of the voice coil DC resistance; Qts is the total damping, and the relationship between the above two is Qts = Qms * Qes / (Qms + Qes).

 - The greater the magnetic flux density (magnetic induction) B, the better the transient.